 This senior PE class offers a wide variety of physical activities off campus such as kayaking, fencing, skating, curling, self-defense and much more!

-Perspectives Mondiales 11 is designed to provide students with the opportunity to develop awareness of the world and its complex issues.
+Perspectives Mondiales 11/12 is designed to provide students with the opportunity to develop awareness of the world and its complex issues.
 Students will also be given the opportunity, if they choose, to take part in the humanitarian trip to Sénégal, Africa in their grade 12 year.
-Sciences Humaines 11

 This is the final course in the French Immersion Diploma program and is the only required course to be taken in grade 12.
 The course aims to improve the four basic skills of listening, reading, speaking and writing.
 A constant effort is made not to isolate any one of these four skills.
 Literary concepts, techniques of narration, the social and philosophical background of literary texts are studied in greater detail.
 Through films, literature and discussions, students gain a better understanding of Francophone cultures and customs.
-This course has a provincial exam.
+This course has a literacy exam.
+Students will also have the opportunity to write the DELF exam.